-Individuals who struggle with breathing issues during the night may need to re-evaluate how they’re positioned.
-Laying flat could obstruct the airways of those who snore, have sleep apnea, deal with post-nasal drip, or find it difficult to breathe.
+Individuals who experience breathing issues during the night may need to re-evaluate how they’re positioned and consider sleeping on an incline.
+Lying flat could obstruct the airways of those who snore, have sleep apnea, deal with post-nasal drip, or find it difficult to breathe.

-Studies have shown that sleeping in a semi-recumbent position with the upper body at an incline of 30 to 45 degrees helps decrease sleep apnea severity.
+Semi-recumbent refers to the head and upper body positioned at an incline of 30 to 45 degrees.
+Studies have shown that sleeping in a semi-recumbent position helps decrease sleep apnea severity.
 Individuals who struggle with snoring or other breathing issues could find relief in this inclined position.

 Resting on your back can cause gravity to pull down on your jaw, soft palate, and tongue, causing them to dip back towards your throat, narrowing your airway.
 The semi-recumbent position works to resolve this issue by opening up your throat.
 In fact, some professionals recommend that sleep apnea patients avoid the supine position or lying flat altogether.

 Sleeping while slightly elevated could improve not only sleep apnea and other breathing disorders but could mitigate heartburn, dark circles, and your nervous system.
-Additionally, individuals who suffer from post-nasal drip and chronic obstructive pulmonary disease could benefit from a raised position as well.
+Additionally, individuals who have post-nasal drip and chronic obstructive pulmonary disease could benefit from a raised position as well.
+Here’s how:

-Sleep disturbance resulting from trouble breathing is a common issue for those afflicted with chronic obstructive pulmonary disease (COPD).
-According to the Lung Health Institute, the best way to keep airways open is to avoid laying down.
+Sleep disturbances resulting from trouble breathing is a common issue for those afflicted with chronic obstructive pulmonary disease (COPD).
+According to Anthem Health Insurance, the best way to keep airways open is to avoid lying down.

 However, sitting upright isn’t often comfortable for sleepers.
 Individuals could try to ease this issue by resting at a slight incline, as this helps to keep air passageways open so you can get some rest.